Globally distributed environmental justice resistance against extractive corporate networks

+The industrial economy is still growing.
+Since it is not circular but entropic \citep{martinez2023land}, even without further economic growth, new energy and material resources are extracted from ever-expanding ``commodity frontiers'' \citep{Bosma2024}, which generates yet more waste and emissions, regardless of the increased efficiency of extraction or production \citep{polimeni2015myth}.
+The addition of renewable energy to existing fossil fuel extraction \citep{fressoz2024sans}, increased demand for critical raw materials \citep{IEA2021,dowling2025mirages}, industrial agriculture \citep{busscher2020environmental}, infrastructural mega-projects \citep{stammler2016resources, orihuela2025megaprojects} and even waste management policies \citep{demaria2025contested} are accelerating the expansion of extractivism globally \citep{atapattu2018extractive}.

-Socio-environmental conflicts have become a defining feature of contemporary political ecology and sustainability transitions, emerging where economic development and resource extraction collide with the rights and ecological integrity of local communities \citep{Martinez-Alier03052016,menton2020environmental}.
-These conflicts often arise along global commodity chains, where the expansion of extractive industries \citep{atapattu2018extractive}, recently accelerated by the energy transition and the demand for critical raw materials \citep{IEA2021,dowling2025mirages}, or industrial agriculture \citep{busscher2020environmental} requires large-scale infrastructure mega-projects \citep{stammler2016resources, orihuela2025megaprojects} and generates uneven distributions of environmental costs and benefits between territories and populations \citep{temper2018perspective, hickel2022imperialist, llavero2025driving}.
-Such disputes are widely conceptualized as ecological distribution conflicts, referring to struggles over access to natural resources \citep{jerez2021lithium} or exposure to environmental harms \citep{temper2018perspective,Martinez-Alier03052016}.
-Over the past decade, the Environmental Justice Atlas (EJAtlas) has become one of the most comprehensive global databases documenting these conflicts and the actors involved in them \citep{martinez2015mapping,temper2018perspective,menton2020environmental}.
-Developed through a collaborative effort between researchers, activists, and environmental justice organizations, EJAtlas collects structured information on thousands of environmental conflicts worldwide, including data on affected communities, corporations, governments, and civil society organizations involved in each case\footnote{https://ejatlas.org/}.
-By systematically mapping conflicts across sectors such as mining, fossil fuels, waste management, infrastructure, and industrial agriculture, the database provides an unprecedented empirical basis for studying the global political ecology of environmental conflicts \citep{Martinez-Alier03052016, temper2018perspective, martinez2021mapping, cantoni2025ejatlas}.
+In turn, this expansion generates unequal exchange of environmental costs and benefits between territories and populations \citep{temper2018perspective, hickel2022imperialist, llavero2025driving}.
+Such asymmetries, produced through new ``modes of extraction'' \citep{bunker1985underdeveloping}, generate constantly new ecological distribution conflicts \citep{martinez2021mapping}.
+Over the past decade, the Environmental Justice Atlas (EJAtlas) has become the most comprehensive global database documenting environmental conflicts \citep{temper2015mapping,temper2018perspective,menton2020environmental}.
+Developed through a collaborative effort among researchers, activists, and environmental justice organizations (EJOs), the EJAtlas (\url{https://ejatlas.org/}) collects structured information on more than 4,500 environmental conflicts worldwide, including data on affected communities, corporations, governmental actors, and civil society organizations involved in each case \citep{Martinez-Alier03052016, temper2018perspective, martinez2021mapping, cantoni2025ejatlas}.